BlogTeaching ResourcesHow to Teach Kids to Read: 8 Easy Tips

 Monitor Kids’ Reading Progress

-Keep a reading log or chart to track the books your child reads and note any new words or concepts they learn.
+In the journey of how to teach a kid to read, keeping a reading log or chart to track the books your child reads and note any new words or concepts they learn is very crucial.
 Regularly sit with your child while they read, noting their fluency, accuracy, and comprehension.
 Celebrate their achievements, no matter how small, to keep them motivated.

 How to know the progress of your child’s reading journey: